bbc/gel/src/components/tabs.md

 * **`<ul>`:** The `<ul>` groups the same-page links ('tabs') together and enumerates them in screen reader output
 * **`aria-current="true"`:** This indicates the 'tab' that corresponds to the active/visible panel.
 Screen readers append or prepend _"current item"_ to the link's label.
-* **`aria-labelledby`:** The 'tab panels' (`<section>`s) are labeled by their tabs, so that when a user focus or enters them, they are assured of their identity and relationship to the interface as a whole.
+* **`aria-labelledby`:** The 'tab panels' (`<section>`s) are labelled by their tabs, so that when a user focus or enters them, they are assured of their identity and relationship to the interface as a whole.
 Most screen readers will announce something similar to _"region, section 1"_ when the panel is focused or entered
 * **`id`s:** Note that all `id`s in the interface must unique for the larger document.
 In the [**Reference implementation**](#reference-implementation), the tab `id`s are created dynamically by prefixing the (already unique) tab panel `id`s with _"tab-"_.

 ## Expected layout